-How to increase Quota for Outlook Rules on Exchange
+How to increase Quota for Outlook Rules on Exchange Server

 Outlook stores rules for Exchange accounts on the server to automatically move forwarders or emails online from the Inbox to folders, even if Outlook is not running.
-The synchronization of rules also offers the advantage when using your own account on another computer, the rules are then automatically downloaded from the server in Outlook.
+The synchronization of rules also offers the advantage when using your own account on another computer.
+The rules are then automatically downloaded from the server in Outlook.

 If many rules are created, or rules with long names are used, the quota storage on the Exchange Server may no longer be sufficient, the default size is limited to 64 KB.